alvincjin/dictionary/README.md

-# dictionary
+# Word Dictionary
-A word dictionary is built by Scala, Akka Http and Cassandra.
+This word dictionary service is built by Scala, Akka Http and Cassandra,etc.

-This architecture is designed to provide large volume storage capability and low response latency.
+The architecture is designed to provide large volume storage capability and low response latency.

 * Scala is a type-safe high-level programming language combining both OOP and functional style.
 It's a perfect language to handle concurrent and parallel data processing.